jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 ) <fig_22>

 The Mach number, indicating the multiple of the speed of sound, is used to quantify the flow velocity.
-Its mathematically description is provided in @eq_9, where $v$ and $a$ denote the current speed of the medium and its speed of sound, respectively.
+Its mathematical description is provided in @eq_9, where $v$ and $a$ denote the current speed of the medium and its speed of sound, respectively.

 $ "Ma" = v/a $<eq_9>